Kavus Torabi: Work with Spider Stacy (2001–2003)

 Before the split of The Monsoon Bassoon, Torabi toured as guitarist with former Pogues member Spider Stacy's group, Wisemen (which also featured other ex-Pogues).
 After line-up changes, the group became The Vendettas.

 Torabi co-wrote and produced an album with Spider in 2003, but the project was shelved in the wake of the Pogues' reunion that year.
-Torabi has subsequently expressed an interest in releasing the album on his own Believer's Roast label.
+Torabi has subsequently expressed an interest in releasing the album on his own Believers Roast label.

 Admirals Hard

 Torabi is a member of Admirals Hard, an occasional "sea-shanty supergroup" made up of members of London math-rock bands and avant-garde folk groups (Stars in Battledress, Tunng, Max Tundra, Foe and The Monsoon Bassoon) and fronted by singer Andy Carne.
 Torabi plays mandolin and guitar (and sings backing vocals) for the group.

 Chrome Hoof

 He played guitar with Chrome Hoof between 2009 and 2010 (contributing to the 2010 album Crush Depth).